top of page

 “My staff and clients are incredibly important to me,” said Deanne.
 “Many of my staff members have grown with me since they started, and they’ve become like family.
 It was essential that the buyer I chose would provide not just security but also career growth opportunities for my team.”

-Staff were “surprised but not shocked.”
-Deanne emphasised the merger’s benefits: larger firm, career growth, and safeguarding long-standing client relationships.
+• Staff were “surprised but not shocked.”
+Deanne emphasised the merger’s benefits: a larger firm, career growth, and safeguarding long-standing client relationships.

 Advice for Other Practitioners

-Be prepared ideally years in advance.
+• Be prepared years in advance, ideally.
 Run the practice as if it’s always for sale.

 Key takeaways